-The other four property access points have lesser usage due to limited parking.
-Apart from the cemetery access, the other entrances primarily provide pedestrian access to adjoining neighborhoods.
+The four other property access points have lesser usage due to limited parking and primarily provide pedestrian access to adjoining neighborhoods.

 Access point (C), Parsons Field, allows direct access into Parsons Field from Washington Road.
 This is a well-established pedestrian entrance, and no further improvements are identified (though the third kiosk may be located off the parking lot, somewhat closer to this entrance).